 With the COVID-19 lockdowns happening more often than not and the recommended “social distancing” becoming permanent, organisations had to change.
 Resilient companies expanded their operations into the virtual and digital sphere.

 Maintaining customer connections virtually amid shifting behaviours also has challenges.
 As COVID-19 fears rose in the United States in early March, online sales increased 75% year over year, and the number of online shoppers increased too.
 While retailers may want to move more sales online to offset declining store traffic, they should ensure that their team has tested a scaled capability before making such a shift.
-Providing substandard service could do more damage to your brand long-term than the lost sales in the short term.
+Providing substandard service could damage your brand long-term than the lost sales in the short term.

 - How can we use the ecosystem to improve the resilience of our organisation during COVID-19?